microsoft/SparseSC/docs/fit.md

 in_sample_predictions = fitted_model.predict()

 # Make predictions for a held out set of fetures (Y_hat)
-# within the original set of units:
+# using the fitted synthetic controls model:
 additional_predictions = fitted_model.predict(Y_additional)
 ```

 #### Feature and Target Data